 Dr Graham J Williams

-(A Long Bio is seperately available.)
+(A Longer Bio is available.)

 As Lead Data Scientist at the Australian Taxation Office from 2004 until 2016 he was involved in setting up the Australian Government’s Data Analytics Centre of Excellence.
-From 1991 to 2004 he was Principal Computer Scientist for Data Mining with CSIRO, the Australian government’s premier research organisation.
-He served as a Senior International Expert and Visiting Professor of the Chinese Academy of Sciences at the Shenzhen Institutes of Advanced Technologies since 2011 and is Adjunct Professor in Data Mining, Fraud Prevention, Security, at the University of Canberra and Australian National University.
-Graham is an active machine learning researcher and regularly teaches data mining courses and maintains resources for the data scientist.
+From 1991 to 2004 he was Principal Computer Scientist for Data Mining with CSIRO Australia.
+He served as a Senior International Expert and Visiting Professor of the Chinese Academy of Sciences since 2011 and Adjunct Professor in Data Mining, Fraud Prevention, Security, at the University of Canberra and Australian National University.
+Graham is an active machine learning researcher and regularly teaches courses and maintains resources for the data scientist.

 Graham’s research has pioneered developments in ensemble learning, outlier detection and profile discovery.
 He is involved in numerous international artificial intelligence and data mining research activities and conferences and has edited a number of books and has authored many academic and industry papers.
 He is past-chair of the Pacific Asia Conference on Knowledge Discovery and Data Mining (PAKDD) and co-chair of the Australasian Conference on Data Mining (AusDM).

 Graham’s current research encompasses machine learning at the edge, driving the discovery of knowledge from massive compute over large data through personal edge devices.
 Knowledge is captured and represented transparently to drive intelligent reasoning over those knowledge structures.
 This is technology that underlies the internet of things particularly for massively distributed data and compute operating in a privacy preserved environment.